 To Avoiding Moving Home

-You can remortgage your house to raise the funds for improvements.
-Remortgaging can be a convenient way to fund an extension, upgrade the kitchen or install a second bathroom.
+A remortgage can be a convenient way to raise funds for home improvements - like an extension, an upgraded kitchen or a second bathroom.
 That way, you don’t have to uproot your lives and move to accommodate changing needs within the family.

 When Can You Remortgage?